 I went all the way to New Orleans and I only brought one thing back!

 Have you ever been to New Orleans or Nawlins as the locals call it?
 I have had the pleasure of going three times and each time I ate way too much.
 When you are traveling somewhere new, what is the first thing you plan?
 For us, it’s food.
 What cool restaurants are there, are there any that have been on the Diners, Drive-ins, and Dives show, any authentic, local hangouts that are a must for all tourists?
 I could stay in a tent on the sidewalk if it meant that I would be able to visit all the food joints that I wanted to try.

 My first Low- Country experience.

-He ordered a Po-boy, which I was also curious about.
-If he was going to deny me adequate food and I was leave me hungry, I would just steal some of his.
+Brooks ordered a Po-boy, which I was also curious about.
+If he was going to deny me adequate food and leave me hungry, I would just steal some of his.